tarinyoom/ode-integrators/README.md

 # ODE Integration Playground
-Interactive web tool for solving ODEs.
+Web tool for solving 2nd order ODEs.
+Calculates in parallel numerical olutions to multiple IVPs at once, allowing the user to vary both the initial conditions, as well as the method and parameters of numerical integration.
+Since the backend is a lambda, these IVPs can be solved simultaneously.

 ## Repository Structure

+### Backend
+AWS lambda backend, written in Rust.
+Backend takes in a single IVP and returns a numerical solution to that IVP.

 ### Frontend
 React website using create-react-app.
-The website features an interface where the user can specify their IVP, and displays the calculated solution in the browser.
+The website features an interface where the user can specify their IVPs, and then plays an animation based on their solutions.

-### Backend
-AWS lambda backend, written in TypeScript.
-Backend takes in a query from the front end, makes appropriate parallel calls to the backend, and composes the results into an svg image to be returned to the frontend.

-### Integrator
-Helper AWS lambda service written in Rust.
-The integrator takes in an IVP problem and returns the corresponding solution sequence.
+Open Tasks:
+Implement Backward Euler
+(bug) animations for trajectories calculated with different time steps are not correctly synchronized, since each animation is played independently.